Rubix98/algodebug/frontend/README.md

 Frontend is written in VueJs using VueX.
 Drawing graphic objects on the stage is done using the KonvaJS library (https://konvajs.org/)

-## Environment variables
+## Environmental variables

 `PORT` - what port to use to set up application
 `VUE_APP_BACKEND_URL` - url to backend server

-If you want change locally these values, you can override them in `.env.local` file.
+If you want to change these values locally, you can override them in `.env.local` file.

 ## Running